 A quick mid-summer stroll through the farmer's market marks the arrival of stone fruit crops.
-Fresh peaches, delicate apricots, red cherries, and, of course, plump vibrant plums overflow baskets and stands.
-And while some foodies can't get enough of summer's quintessential fruit, the watermelon—others crave the sweet drip-down-your-face juice of a peach or a plum.
+Fresh peaches, delicate apricots, red cherries, and plump vibrant plums overflow baskets and stands.
+While some foodies can't get enough of summer's quintessential fruit, the watermelon, others crave the sweet drip-down-your-face juice of a peach or a plum.
 In season, the prized plum crop is mouth-watering sweet.

-But what if your recipe calls for plums on their off-season?
-Or, plum harvest has passed and all that's available are peaches?
-Don't worry.
-One stone fruit can often be substituted for another.
-And mid-winter, dried varieties like prunes and cherries provide a no-frills go-to for any plum recipe.
+What if your recipe calls for plums on their off-season?
+One stone fruit can often be substituted for another, and mid-winter, dried varieties like prunes and cherries provide a no-frills go-to for any plum recipe.

 In Savory Dishes